ai-armageddon/Tg-Group-Bot-Poster/README-FORWARDING.md

 - Authorized users can send messages to your bot
 - Messages are automatically forwarded to your group/topic
+- Twitter/X links are automatically converted to fxtwitter.com for better previews
 - No webhook required
 - Handles conflicts with other instances gracefully
 - Simple to set up and use